reshapiro/eclipse-git-extensions/README.md

 - Basic bundle support: create bundle file; fetch from bundle file; pull from bundle file.

 Requires Java 7 and an installation of command-line Git.
+Also requires the workspace to include a definition of the String Substitution variable 'git_exec' which should point at the absolute path of your local Git executable.

-Also requires the workspace to include a definition of the String Substitution variable 'git_exec' which should point at the absolute path of Git executable.
+For more info please read notes/notes.txt.